 If you operate in a market close to the border with South Carolina, and plan on picking up passengers there, you are required to obtain an additional vehicle inspection.
 South Carolina law requires anyone who picks up passengers in South Carolina to have their vehicle inspection completed by a licensed mechanic within 30 days of being approved as a driver.
 The mechanic must be licensed and located in South Carolina.

 Bring the form to a local mechanic and have them inspect your vehicle.

 If you have already provided a valid South Carolina licensed mechanic vehicle inspection to Lyft, you do not need to have a new vehicle inspection until that inspection is a year old.

-You can access Lyft’s Certificates of Insurance, including specific coverage limits, here.
+You can access Lyft’s proof of insurance, including specific coverage limits, here.
 Depending on its terms, your personal automobile insurance policy may not provide any coverage while you are logged onto the Lyft network and are available to receive a ride request, or are engaged in a prearranged ride.
-Under South Carolina law, if your vehicle has a lien against it, you have a duty to notify the lienholder that you will be using the vehicle for transportation services that may violate the terms of the contract with the lienholder.
+Under South Carolina law, if your vehicle has a lien against it, you have a duty to notify the lien holder that you will be using the vehicle for transportation services that may violate the terms of the contract with the lien holder.
 You must provide the lender with this form.
 You are required by South Carolina law to maintain evidence that this notice has been sent to the lien holder, and wait seven days prior to commencing driving with Lyft.

 Always have your driver’s license and insurance document

 Don't accept cash for rides